memopemo/LegendOfDipc/README.md

 ### Key Door
 A door that requires a key to open.

+### Drywall Door
+A door(?) that requires you push on it to crack it open.

+Drywall cracks may be more visible on the opposite side of the wall.

 ### Boss-Key Door
 A door that requires the Boss Key to open.